marckean/marcseparation/_docs/my_initial_comments.md

 ### Kids are kids, not adults

-A tone of information throughout the report refers to what kids want, e.g. asking how much time the kids want to spend with each parent
+A tone of information throughout [this report](/marcseparation/the_report/) refers to what kids want, e.g. asking how much time the kids want to spend with each parent

 ### Single parent

-It's hard being a single parent
+[It is seriously hard to be a single parent](https://www.singlemothersurvivalguide.com/single-mom-tough/).
+You have to deal with all of the parental duties while juggling work, cleaning the house, cooking dinner, having relationships with others, and what happens if you get sick?
+You certainly cannot call in and take the day off from being a parent!

 ### Interactions with kids